softwaresaved/esrc-software-study/Src/ESRC.md

 <img src="ESRC_files/figure-gfm/AwardDistrPerFundCouncil-1.png" title="Distribution of award size by research council." alt="Distribution of award size by research council."  />

-The graph with the values scaled:
+The graph with the values for each research council normalised:

 <img src="ESRC_files/figure-gfm/AwardDistrPerFundCouncilScaled-1.png" title="Distribution of award size by research council with the graphs scaled." alt="Distribution of award size by research council with the graphs scaled."  />